-From here the boarder crossing is less than 10 minutes walk past the outlet shopping.
+From here the border crossing is less than 10 minutes walk past the outlet shopping.
 If your unsure where to go, head for the silver arch, which is actually Tijuana’s clock tower!

-Once you get to the boarder buildings walk through the door under the sign that says Mexico.
+Once you get to the border buildings walk through the door under the sign that says Mexico.
 It is through here that you will need to fill in your visa.

 There are toilets, banks and ATMs available as you park up in the outlet shopping mall.
-You can also find these amenities inside the boarder crossing.
+You can also find these amenities inside the border crossing.

 Things to do in Downtown Tijuana

-The taxi dropped us off at Mariachi Square and it was here and Revolution Street where we spent most our time.
+The taxi dropped us off at Mariachi Square, Mariachi by name and Mariachi by nature as it turns out, and it was here and Revolution Street where we spent most our time.

 However, if you explore the streets to the left and right of Revolution Street the shops are a little more traditional and they have more of a South American feel.
 On the right of Mariachi Square you can also find and visit the cathedral.

 What is Tijuana really like?

 The people in Tijuana were very generous and extremely friendly.
 One man taught our little girl how to say unicorn in Spanish, which was a lesson we all enjoyed, and a jewellery vendor in the most gorgeous little side street market gave her a kids dress-up ring with a bear on it.
 At this point I was a little bit embarrassed about how apprehensive I had been about coming to Tijuana.
 What part had I been so worried about?
 The people giving away free kids’ jewellery or the delightful street markets?